Ama Afo Blay: Early life and education

 Blay holds a bachelor's degree in General Education from the University of Cape Coast and a certificate from the Trinity Theological Seminary in Accra.
 She has also obtained a master's degree in Guidance and Counselling from the Emporia State University in Kansas, United States of America.

 Career

 Before she was appointed the Director General of GES on December 11, 2002, she served as the Eastern Regional director of GES.

+She later served as the Board Chair of the New Times Corporation, a Ghanaian state-run media outlet.